NguQuang/RISC_SPM/README.md

 - Change the content of memory
 - Retrieve data and instructions from memory
 - Control the movement of data on the system busses

+The Program Counter (PC) contains the address of the next instruction to be executed

+The Instruction Register (IR) contains the instruction that currently being executed

+The address register ()

+The Overall Architecture of a simple RISC-SPM is shown below

 ![Architecture RISC-SPM](https://github.com/canh25xp/RISC-SPM/blob/main/assets/RISC-SPM.png)